coreinfrastructure/best-practices-badge/doc/api.md

 See the [best\_practices\_modify.py](./best_practices_modify.py)
 program to see how to programmatically *modify* project data.
-Note that if you want to *modify* project data, you have to take a few extra steps to authenticate youself
+Note that if you want to *modify* project data, you have to take a few extra steps to authenticate yourself
 (to prove that you're authorized to do this).

 ## Query (Search)